 “Sludge is insidious because it’s difficult to see,” Soman argues.
 “It’s a bit like weeds in your garden.
 You don’t plant them there, but without continuous monitoring and maintenance, they build up.”

 Sludge commonly affects marginalized and poorer people disproportionally.
-Many of the steps we ask people to take assume that they’re in a position to do so, but if you’re limited in time, resources, and opportunities, these steps can become huge cognitive barriers.
+We ask people to take many steps in the belief that they’re in a position to do so, but if you don’t have the time, resources, or opportunities to do so, these steps can become huge cognitive barriers.

 “As practitioners, it’s difficult for us to empathize with the context as well as the cognitive and emotional baggage that our end users experience,” Soman explains.
 Therefore, we must take a systematic approach to continuously prevent and measure sludge.
 Without clearing out these pipelines, we create the illusion of reach without actually reaching everyone.”

-Contract negotiations go on for a very long time and have many steps to allow both parties to be completely sure in their decision before they make a legal commitment.
+For example, contract negotiations go on for a very long time.
+The many steps involved allow both parties to be completely sure in their decision before they make a legal commitment.

 As Soman says: “If divorce was as easy as Amazon’s one-click purchase button, I suspect our world would be dramatically different today.”

-Twitter is currently testing a new feature to limit the spread of misinformation following the discovery that 59% of tweeted links are never clicked.
-If the test is rolled out widely, you’ll be prompted to confirm you’ve read an article before you’re able to share it with your followers.
+In 2020, Twitter tested a new feature to limit the spread of misinformation following the discovery that 59% of tweeted links are never clicked.
+Twitter said it was to ‘help promote informed discussion’.
+If launched full time, Twitter users would need to physically confirm they had read an article, before being able to share a link with their followers.
 While this is technically an extra step that inconveniences the user, it should ultimately do more good than harm.

 The first step in making sure your processes are sludge-free (or filled with only the good sludge) is to be aware of it.
 Hopefully, this article has given you a better understanding of what sludge is and where it might be hiding in your pipelines.
-If you’re still interested in learning about persuasive patterns, check out this interactive guide.
+If you’re still interested in learning about persuasive patterns, check out the guide below:

 Subscribe to one or both of our newsletters